On quasisymmetric plasma equilibria sustained by small force: Introduction

-\textbf{Problem:}\textit{ Given a toroidal domain $T$, construct a function $\psi:T\to \R$ with nested flux surfaces and a divergence-free vector field $\xi$ which does not generate an isometry of $\R^3$ and is tangent to $\pa T$, so that \eqref{qgs}, the nonlinear constraints \eqref{divBxi}, \eqref{qsdefo} and the property $\xi\cdot \nabla \psi = 0$ all hold.} It is not clear that there are any smooth solutions $\psi, \xi$ to the above problem.
-In fact, in 1967 (long before the above notion of quasisymmetry was introduced), Grad \cite{GR58,G67,G85} conjectured that the only smooth solutions to \eqref{steadymhd}--\eqref{Bbdy} possessing a good flux function have a Euclidean symmetry, and this would in particular rule out any solutions of the above type.
+\textbf{Problem:}\textit{ Given a toroidal domain $T$, construct a function $\psi:T\to \R$ with nested flux surfaces and a divergence-free vector field $\xi$ which does not generate an isometry of $\R^3$ and is tangent to $\pa T$, so that \eqref{qgs1}, \eqref{qs3intro}, the nonlinear constraints \eqref{divBxi}, \eqref{qsdefo} and $\xi\cdot \nabla \psi = 0$ all hold.} It is not clear that there are any smooth solutions $\psi, \xi$ to the above problem.
+In fact, in 1967 (long before the above notion of quasisymmetry was introduced), Grad \cite{GR58,G67,G85} conjectured that the only smooth solutions to \eqref{steadymhd}--\eqref{Bbdy} possessing a good flux function have a Euclidean symmetry \footnote{Specifically, in \cite{G67} Grad conjectures that there no \textit{families} of smooth solutions to \eqref{steadymhd}-\eqref{Bbdy}, each posessing a flux function with closed level sets that foliate the domain $T$, other than the axisymmetric solutions.
+This leaves open the possibility of isolated non-axisymmetric steady states, far from symmetry.}, and this would in particular rule out any solutions of the above type.
 Since Grad's work, there have been some constructions of non-symmetric equilibria an infinite cylindrical domains \cite{SK95,SK97}.
 As these are unbounded in extent, they have limit practical appeal for the perspective of confinement.
 No such examples of smooth solutions have been rigorously demonstrated on toroidal domains, although there has been some work on suggestive formal near-axis expansions \cite{W14,BMT86,JSL19} and non-symmetric weak solution equilibria with pressure jumps have been rigorously constructed \cite{Bl69} which may have practical implication for the confinement fusion program \cite{H1,H2}.\footnote{See Lortz \cite{L70} for a construction of a non-axisymmetric toroidal equilibrium which nevertheless enjoys plane reflection symmetry (forcing all magnetic field lines to be closed).}

 We do not address Grad's conjecture here and our goal is instead to present a robust method for constructing solutions to \eqref{steadymhd} with small force and which are approximately quasisymmetric with respect to a given vector field $\xi$ (sufficiently close to the axisymmetric vector field $\xi_0 = R e_\Phi$), in the sense that \eqref{qs2intro} holds but that \eqref{qs3intro} holds up to a small error.